wezm/wezm.net/v2/content/posts/2024/gleam-tauri/index.md

 In a production application you'd want a mechanism for cleanly shutting the thread down but for experimentation purposes I skipped that.
-Now I needed to listen for the `tick` event on the UI.
+Now I needed to listen for the `tick` event in the UI.
 I added another glue function to the FFI
 file:

 ```gleam